delattreb/TemperatureHumidityServer/README.md

 Acquisition on Raspberry Pi.
 Read temperature and humidity on DHT2 sensor.
-Insert to by Web services
+Insert by Web services.

+Display temperature and humidity on LCd screen 128x64.